L400-RTI/Training-material/modules/04 - Ingestion.md

 #### Direct ingestion

 When speaking of direct ingestion, we have a source, for which it is possible to connect directly from the Eventhouse and read the data.
 These sources are, but not limited to, SQL Server, EventHub, EventGrid etc.

-> [NOTE]
-> I don't think SQL server and EventGrid are supported.
-You can get from Azure Storage, Amazon S3, Event hubs, local file, OneLake

 ### Technical deep dive